 Am I addicted to hydrocodone?

 There are several factors that play into any drug addiction.
 This is because addiction is both a physical and a psychological condition.
-But what distinguishes hydrocodone is an psycho-emotional need for hydrocodone to help with the stressors in life.
-This kind of psychological dependence on hydrocodone can make recovery from hydrocodone difficult.
-Here are a few signs to look out for if you think you or someone you know is addicted to hydrocodone:
+But what distinguishes hydrocodone addiction from regular use is the psycho-emotional need for the drug to help you deal with stressors in life.
+Here are a few warning signs and symptoms of hydrocodone addiction to look out for if you think you or someone you know going down a risky road:

-- Hydrocodone use affects your working and intimate relationships.
+- Hydrocodone use is affecting your health, work, and intimate relationships.

-- Preoccupation with getting hydrocodone and making sure you have a steady supply.
+- Obsessing with obtaining hydrocodone and making sure you have a steady supply.

-- Withdrawal symptoms which occur when you stop taking hydrocodone or lower hydrocodone dosage.
+- Experiencing withdrawal symptoms when you stop taking hydrocodone or lower your dosage.